IgorStojadinovic/audiophile-e-commerce/README.md

 - Cart functionality
 - Checkout functionality

-  There is still, is still a lot of stuff to clean up
+  There is still,a lot of stuff to clean up